-Sign up as blogger and join ‘tribes’ of influencers who share each others’ stuff.
+Sign up as a blogger and join ‘tribes’ of influencers who share each others’ stuff.

-Great place to find likeminded souls to commune and collaborate with.
+Great place to find like-minded souls to commune and collaborate.

 One of the most widely known content schedulers, and one of the most connected, as it works with 35 different social platforms.
 Basic functionality comes free for three social profiles.
 It costs £6.99 a month to power a whopping 50 profiles.

 Similar to Hootsuite but free.
-Buffer is a scheduler and analytics package for updating Twitter, Facebook, LinkedIn and Pinterest etc. Not only does it schedule your updates, it allows thorough investigation into what’s working and what’s not.
+Buffer is a scheduler and analytics package for updating Twitter, Facebook, LinkedIn and Pinterest etc. Not only does it schedule your updates, but it also allows a thorough investigation into what’s working and what’s not.

 46. Share This

 Free code to paste into your site to add sharing buttons and deep-dive social analytics.
-Works with most social networks, plus email instant messages and even SMS.
+It works with most social networks, plus email instant messages and even SMS.

-All of the above amplifiers and scheduling tools have intrinsic analytics, but here’s a few more you might be interested in using…
+All of the above amplifiers and scheduling tools have intrinsic analytics, but here are a few more you might be interested in using:

 49. Google Analytics